Princeton Acceptance Rate: 3.98%

 - 75th percentile score: 35

-A 1440 SAT score is going to place you way below average even though it is the minimum Princeton requires for considering applications.
-However, the university does not have any absolute SAT requirements.
-Princeton acceptance rates are among the toughest in the country and the high bar for test scores does not make getting in any easier.
+Princeton’s acceptance rate is among the toughest in the country and the high bar for test scores does not make getting in any easier.

 Always aim for the 75th percentile to be safe.
 This means you need a 1570 SAT or 35 ACT and a 4.0 GPA or higher to be a cut above the rest.
 Scores are just the beginning of the challenge.
 You still need to impress the board with your non-academic endeavors and accomplishments.

 What Princeton Looks For

 Princeton University is renowned for its strong academic programs, seeking students who are likely to thrive in a stimulating intellectual climate.

 Aspiring to join this prestigious institution involves understanding what Princeton values in its applicants, both in terms of academic preparedness and the richness of experiences that contribute to its diverse community.